Skip to content

 We have identified ten pilot study groups testing out the best way of increasing capacity through a process which will form the CPD framework.
 This approach is cross phase, cross discipline study groups following a process using two accredited pathways for organisations; the IQM and the CPLD Quality Mark.

-IQM: An evaluative framework which supports organisational self-assessment.
+An evaluative framework which supports organisational self-assessment.
 Assessment aims to validate the school's self-evaluation judgements over eight elements which deal with all practical aspects of school life.
 Telephone and email support is offered to participants.
-It was established in 2004; over 5500 schools are engaged in the award, which lasts for 3 years.
+It was established in 2004; over 5500 schools are engaged in the award, which lasts for three years.
 It is externally assessed and moderated.
 It recognises and celebrates the work in schools to be inclusive.

-CPLD: Continuing Professional Learning Development Quality Mark is a blend of best practice from Investors in People, research into CPD from the TDA and pilot work with school leaders.
+Continuing Professional Learning Development Quality Mark is a blend of best practice from Investors in People, research into CPD from the TDA and pilot work with school leaders.
 It comprises a development toolkit and an Assessment & Accreditation process with links to Ofsted 'outstanding'.

 In addition Canterbury Christchurch University has agreed to provide an accredited and recognised pathway for staff to have their prior learning recognised as well as crediting individuals for their personal contributions - CPD.
 Kent is the first LA in the country to use these frameworks alongside a University accreditation.